camuthig/event-machine-user-identity/README.md

 See the [documentation](https://proophsoftware.github.io/event-machine/intro/) for details on Event Machine.

+The application currently supports Google login only, but can be expanded to other OAuth2 providers as well.
+A sample consuming application has also be created [here](https://github.com/camuthig/event-machine-user-identity-app).

 ## Getting Started

 Before getting started with this projection, copy `app.env.example` to `app.env` and add your client ID and secret for